IshaA1310/TechSquare/techsquare-web/web/starting.md

-firtsly create vute + react app then remove uneccesary code form folder
+firtsly create vite + react app then remove uneccesary code from folder
-Install tailwind library & import in my project Install Daisy UI & used as plugins separate navbar jsx file using es6 modules (import and export)
+Install tailwind library & import in our project Install Daisy UI & used as plugins separate navbar jsx file using es6 modules (import and export)
 Install react router dom
-create browser router > routes>route = / body > route children
+create browser router > routes > route = / base > route children
 create an outlet in our body component create a footer component

 BODY -
   NAVBAR